rkit/filemanager-yii2/README.md

 - AJAX upload
 - Support multiple file uploads
 - Validations of file
+- Presets for files
-- Create thumbnails (easy setup presets) on the fly with cache or after upload
+- Create thumbnails on the fly or after upload
 - Check the owner of a file
 - Storing information about a file in the database
 - Ability to use any component for working with images
 - Ability to change the way of storing files

+## Introduction

+…

 ## Installation